Happy Children Love Learning

 Children are admitted into Nursery the term after they turn three.
 Application for a place should be made via the school office.

 Admission into Reception: children are admitted at the start of the academic year in which they have their 5th birthday.
-A parent information evening for prospective starter is held in the Autumn Term.
 Parents should apply online to ERYC admissions for a place, a paper application can also be collected from the school office.

 If your child is transferring into our school mid way through the school year, or is joining us in Year 1 or 2 you will still need to contact ERYC admissions.